ascsn/pybmc/docs/usage.md

 ### Alternative: Traditional Loading (All Models Share Domain)

-If you want all models to share the same domain (the original behavior), simply omit the `truth_column_name` parameter:
+If you want all models to share the same domain, simply omit the `truth_column_name` parameter:

 ```python
 # All models must have data at the same domain points